 Look at Art in a Tunnel

-Another advantage of going to Plato Gradec is that it is located at the end of interconnected walkways that also lead to the Grič tunnel.
-Walk through the Strossmayer promenade to check out quirky art, and stop at park Bele to see the current exhibit.
-Keep heading west as the path moves down to the entrance of the Grič tunnel.
+Another advantage of visiting Plato Gradec is that it is located at the end of interconnected walkways that also lead to the Grič Tunnel.
+From Plato Gradec, walk through the Strossmayer Promenade to check out quirky art, and stop at Bele Park to see the current exhibit.
+Keep heading west as the path moves down to the entrance of the Grič Tunnel.

-This tunnel, which connects all the other city tunnels, served as shelter to civilians during the Second World War.
-Nowadays it consists of seasonal exhibits, and the only expense required is the energy spent walking through the middle of the tunnel to see the art.
-I had the pleasure of walking through Polar Dream (part of the city's Advent program), a dreamy and ambient experience to welcome the new year.
+This tunnel, which connects all the other city tunnels, served as shelter to civilians during World War II.
+Nowadays it hosts seasonal exhibits, and the only expense required is the energy spent walking to the middle of the tunnel to see the art.
+I had the pleasure of walking through the Polar Dream installation (part of the city's Advent program), a dreamy and atmospheric experience to welcome the new year.

 Dinner Options in Zagreb